-FSAs are a use-it-or-lose-it benefit that expire at the end of the calendar year.
-While some employers offer a March 15, extension or 10-week grace period into the next year, others may only offer a $500 annual carryover or none at all.
+An FSA is a use-it-or-lose-it benefit that expires at the end of the calendar year.
+While some employers offer an extension to March 15, or a 10-week grace period into the next year, others may only offer a $500 annual carryover or none at all.

 You may be able to change your contribution mid year if you experience a qualifying event such as having a baby, getting married or switching jobs.
 Check with your HR department or FSA provider for more information.

 Remember: This is your hard-earned money.
 By minding the details, you stand to enjoy the real benefits of choosing an FSA.
 What are you waiting for?
 Schedule your annual eye exam today.